AMID Logo E-BAY Logo

 LCL (Less than Container Load) allows multiple shippers to share space in a single container.
 It’s a cost-effective solution for businesses and individuals who don't have enough goods to fill an entire container, making it a smart choice for affordable international shipping.

-With LCL, you only pay for your cargo's space, not the entire container.
-This makes the international shipping cost much lower than booking a full container, especially for smaller shipments.
+With LCL, you only pay for the space occupied by your load, not the entire container.
+This results in a significantly lower price compared to booking a full container, especially for smaller shipments.

-Most international transportation companies that ship goods by sea offer LCL services.
-It’s one of the most popular methods for delivering overseas small to medium-sized loads, whether commercial cargo or household goods.
+Most global transportation companies that ship goods by sea offer LCL services.
+It’s one of the most popular methods for delivering small to medium-sized loads overseas, whether commercial commodities or household goods.

 4. When is LCL the most affordable international shipping option?